sebastianchristopher/Java8OCANotes/README.md

 ```
 * [More on compiling and running programs with packages and classpath](#https://javahungry.blogspot.com/2018/11/solved-error-could-not-find-or-load-main-class.html)
 * if no package is specified, it will be part of the *default package*
+* members of a named package can’t access classes and interfaces defined in the default package, as there is no way to reference them
 ### Code formatting on the exam
 * if the code starts after line 1, assume all imports are correct
 * if it starts on line 1, or there are no line numbers, make sure there are no imports missing